DE-RSE/de-rse.github.io/en/conf2019/call.md

 ## Timeline

 - 20 December 2018 - We are open for submissions
-- 01 March 2019 - Deadline for submissions
+- 28 February 2019 - Deadline for submissions
 - 22 March 2019 - Notification of acceptance
 - 04-06 June 2019 - deRSE19 conference